libsbmlsim/libsbmlsim/README.txt

   (*5 SBML-test-cases-2.0.2 : http://sourceforge.net/projects/sbml/files/test-suite/2.0.2/sbml-test-cases-2.0.2.zip/download)

 * LibSBMLSim API and its language bindings
-  Here, a brief description and example usage of libSBMLSim API are shown.
+  Example usage of libSBMLSim APIs are as follows.
   Please see the 'API.txt' and 'examples' directory for further information on libSBMLSim APIs.